gramineproject/graphene/Documentation/pal/host-abi.rst

 Manifest and executable loading
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To run a program in Graphene the PAL loader needs a manifest, which will describe the whole environment inside Graphene namespace.
-It also describes which binary to start first (via ``libos.entrypoint``).
+It also describes which executable to start first (via ``libos.entrypoint``).

 Data types and variables
 ------------------------